Running from the Thai border in the north to Singapore in the south, Peninsular Malaysia boasts a diverse array of attractions.

 To the northwest, encompassing the four northernmost states of Perlis, Kedah, Penang and Perak, you'll find a mix of islands, historic town centres, national parks and traditional Malay urban centres.
-Compared to the east coast of Peninsular Malaysia, this region is more heavily touristed, and far better known, but it's still pretty quiet compared to nearby southern Thailand.
+Compared to the east coast of Peninsular Malaysia, this region is more heavily touristed and far better known, but it's still pretty quiet compared to nearby southern Thailand.

-While Terengganu has oil, it lacked the substantial tin deposits found elsewhere on the Peninsular's west coast, so never saw the same levels of immigration.
-The result is a more Malay populace and an ongoing reliance on agriculture and fishing as the primary industry.
+While Terengganu has oil, it lacked the substantial tin deposits found elsewhere on the Peninsula's west coast, so never saw the same levels of immigration.
+The result is a more Malay populace and an ongoing reliance on agriculture and fishing as the primary industries.
 The region is also seen to be considerably more conservative than other parts of Malaysia, with the northernmost state of Kelantan being Malaysia's most conservative Muslim state by far.

 For the foreign visitor this translates into a more rustic, low-key travel experience.
-Those with a strong interest in Malay culture will find this region to be especially interesting, with both Terengganu and Kelantan home to excellent museums -- both states are considered to produce outstanding examples of Malay handicrafts, too.
+Those with a strong interest in Malay culture will find this region to be especially interesting, with both Terengganu and Kelantan home to excellent museums—both states are considered to produce outstanding examples of Malay handicrafts, too.

-If you're more interested in some downtime on the beach, you're still in the right area -- choose from the Perhentian, Redang, Kapas and Tioman islands, all of which are world class.
-Back on the mainland, don't forget the backpacker hangout of Cherating -- it's been responsible for many an itinerary shake-up.
+If you're more interested in some down time on the beach, you're still in the right area—choose from the Perhentian, Redang, Kapas and Tioman islands, all of which are world class.
+Back on the mainland, don't forget the backpacker hangout of Cherating—it's been responsible for many an itinerary shake up.

 This region is also home to Malaysia's crown jewel of national parks, the sprawling Taman Negara, which straddles all three states.
-Malaysia's oldest and largest national park, it encompasses pristine rainforest -- including some of the oldest rainforest in the world -- and a wealth of bird life.
+Malaysia's oldest and largest national park, it encompasses pristine rainforest—including some of the oldest rainforest in the world—and a wealth of bird life.
 Visits can entail anything from a short stroll in the woods to quite demanding four- to nine-day treks into the park.

-At the other end of the cultural page, and located a two-hour drive from Kuala Lumpur or KL, the cosmopolitan city-state of Melaka is teeming with historical and cultural sites.
+At the other end of the cultural page, and located a two-hour drive from Kuala Lumpur or KL, the cosmopolitan city-state of Melaka teems with historical and cultural sites.
 Founded in the 15th century at its strategic location, the city soon became Southeast Asia's top maritime trading centre and oversaw a period of tremendous Malay prosperity.

 Johor is Malaysia's southernmost state.
 The relatively young and urban state capital of Johor Bahru offers little other than decent food, but plenty of natural attractions lie further afield.
 The state's highest peak, 1,276-metre-high Gunung Ledang, can be scaled during a serious two-day hike, and on a clear day the peak offers views of the Straits of Melaka and the coast of Indonesia's Sumatra.